Master's in Peace and Conflict Studies

 Learn More

-The Master of Arts in Peace and Conflict Studies at UNCG is dedicated to providing high-quality, professional training in multiple conflict intervention and prevention skills such as mediation, negotiation, facilitation, restorative practices, violence prevention, and collaborative problem-solving.
+The Master’s in Peace and Conflict Studies at UNCG is dedicated to providing high-quality, professional training in multiple conflict intervention and prevention skills such as mediation, negotiation, facilitation, restorative practices, violence prevention, and collaborative problem-solving.
 Students engage in community-based learning through a variety of courses to build practice, intervention, and research skills.
 The program focuses on pragmatic approaches to solving personal and social problems in a variety of social settings.
-Students are exposed to an array of techniques and strategies to achieve nonviolent solutions to conflict that arises in diverse family, organizational, and community environments.
+Students are exposed to an array of techniques and strategies to achieve non-violent solutions to conflict that arises in diverse family, organizational, and community environments.

 The program promotes a systemic and critical perspective to the challenges facing individuals, families, organizations, and communities in both a global and local analytical and practical perspective.
 With an interdisciplinary commitment to social justice and human rights, we train professionals to seek collaborative, constructive, and conciliatory methods for resolving human conflict.
-Our goal is to train reflective conflict professionals—practitioners with a critical understanding of theory, research, and a range of methods; local and global perspectives; and an appreciation of diversity, peace development, and social justice.
+Our goal is to train reflective conflict professionals — practitioners with a critical understanding of theory, research, and a range of methods; local and global perspectives; and an appreciation of diversity, peace development, and social justice.
+The program offers two concentrations: Transformative Peace, which is fully online, and Sustainable Peace and Justice, which is in-person.

-• The Peace and Conflict Studies curriculum employs an interdisciplinary, critical, and social justice approach to conflict theory, peace studies, research, and practice.
-Our courses are designed not only for aspiring conflict professionals, but also for students in other programs looking to enhance their skills through conflict and peace electives.
+The Master’s in Peace and Conflict Studies Program uses an interdisciplinary, critical, and social justice approach to conflict theory, peace studies, research, and practice.
+Our courses are for aspiring conflict professionals and for students in other programs looking to enhance their skills through conflict and peace electives.

-• Students are encouraged to explore a range of professional applications of practice skills, as students are closely mentored and supported by the faculty in the newly created professional seminar series offered throughout the first year of study.
+Students are encouraged to explore a range of professional applications of practice skills.
+Students are closely mentored and supported by the faculty in the professional seminar series offered throughout the first year of study.

 • Academic Foreign Languages Translator